-Condition 4 requires the implementation of water conservation and water demand management measures referred to in section 1.3 of the Assessment of Environmental Effects (Appendix 1) that accompanied the application as necessary to achieve the reductions in water demand necessary to reduce maximum peak daily water demand to 490 litres per person per day for the Waikanae, Paraparaumu and Raumati supply area by 31 July 2016.
+Condition 4 requires the Council to implement of water conservation and water demand management measures as necessary to achieve the reductions in water demand necessary to reduce maximum peak daily water demand to 490 l/p/d for the Waikanae, Paraparaumu and Raumati supply area.

-Condition 25 requires submitting an annual Water Conservation Report to the Manager by 30 August each year.
-The annual Water Conservation Report shall be made available to the public on the Kāpiti Coast District Council website by 30 August each year.
-The annual Water Conservation Report shall report on the year 1 July to 30 June inclusive and includes Table 3 to assist in assessing the report for compliance.
+Condition 25 requires the Council to submit an Annual Water Conservation Report to GWRC by 30 September each year.
+The Annual Water Conservation Report shall be made available to the public on the Council's website by 30 September each year.
+Table 3 lists the matters that the Annual Water Conservation Report is required to address and the relevant sections of this report.